Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 "For those who are calling it racial theater, I think what we're missing is that there's an opportunity to say, 'well if an organization is putting out a statement saying where they say Black Lives Matter, then you can hold them accountable,'" Carter said.

-A list has been circulating among black tech workers documenting every statement from tech companies in support of George Floyd, Black Lives Matter and racial justice.
+A list has been circulating among Black tech workers documenting every statement from tech companies in support of George Floyd, Black Lives Matter and racial justice.
 That list is already more than 200 entries long.

-"In five or six years, your company should look fundamentally different because you've listened to your black employees, you have done the hard work to make sure you are recruiting, retaining and promoting a diverse group of talent," Carter says.
+"In five or six years, your company should look fundamentally different because you've listened to your Black employees, you have done the hard work to make sure you are recruiting, retaining and promoting a diverse group of talent," Carter says.

 So when Apple's CEO Tim Cook writes that the company is reexamining its views and actions "in light of a pain that is deeply felt but too often ignored," Williams says she's going to make sure that examination doesn't stop.